Ex-Senate Intelligence Staffer Who Dated Reporter Pleads Guilty To Lying To FBI

 James Wolfe had been charged with three such counts, but he reached a plea agreement with the U.S. Attorney's office in exchange for leniency and to avoid a trial.

 Wolfe was permitted to remain free until he's scheduled to return to court on Dec.
-20 to be sentenced; he faces as many as six months in prison.
+20 to be sentenced; he faces up to six months in prison.

 Wolfe, 57, once dated a young Washington journalist, Ali Watkins, who made a name for herself covering national security in Congress.
-Wolfe also had relationships with other journalists who covered the panel formally known as the Senate Select Committee on Intelligence.
+Wolfe also had relationships with other journalists who covered the panel.

 Wolfe was never charged with mishandling classified information or leaking to the press, but investigators alleged that he lied to them about his relationships with reporters.